myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 **Software:**

 (1) Qualtrics templates for the survey AND interactive experiments are stored in the folder "qualtrics".
-This is provided both in .qsf file (importable in Qualtrics) and a PDF file showing the overall survey flow for reimplementation in other platforms.
+These are provided both in .qsf file (importable in Qualtrics) and a PDF file showing the overall survey and experimental flow for reimplementation in other platforms.

+Implementation details: The OpenAI API is called in an embedded Web Service block, the arguments to it are given in JSON format and by reading user input and earlier in/output pairs, after which the loop is obtained by having different Web Service blocks connect to the user is an if/then fashion: if the user indicates not wanting to continue prompting, the user is not refer to a new block.

-(2) Python notebook xxxx.ipynb used to analyze the data, using the following package versioning:
+(2) Python notebook xxxx.ipynb used to analyze the data.

+Implementation details: using the package versioning in

 **Data:**
 An anonymized version of the survey results is called "xxxx.csv".